Justice Dept begins probe of Massachusetts police department

 “Based on information provided to the Justice Department, we find significant justification to investigate whether the Worcester Police Department engages in a pattern or practice of racially discriminatory and gender-biased policing, and uses excessive force,” Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division said in a statement.

-The city and police Chief Steven Sargent are cooperating with the investigation, said U.S. Attorney for Massachusetts Rachael Rollins.

-The “majority of Worcester’s officers do their jobs with honor, pride, restraint and distinction,” but she added that the investigation’s “ultimate goal is to ensure that policing in Worcester is constitutional, safe, and effective all while the civil rights of their residents remain intact.”
+The “majority of Worcester’s officers do their jobs with honor, pride, restraint and distinction,” said U.S. Attorney for Massachusetts Rachael Rollins, but she added that the investigation’s “ultimate goal is to ensure that policing in Worcester is constitutional, safe, and effective all while the civil rights of their residents remain intact”

-Voicemails and emails seeking comment were left with spokespeople for the police department and the city manager’s office.

 Worcester has roughly 200,000 residents and is about 40 miles (65 kilometers) west of Boston.
 More than 23% of its population is Latino or Hispanic, and 13% is Black or African American, according to Census Bureau statistics.